-An out in kickball is when a the fielding team successfully gets the kicker or base runner to make a mistake on the field.
+An out in kickball is when the fielding team successfully gets the kicker or base runner to make a mistake on the field, tags them before they can reach a base, or performs another action that causes the player to leave the playing field.
 When a player is ruled out, they are not forced to leave the game.
 On the contrary, the player must return to the bench and wait for his turn to be at-bat again.
-There are lots of ways players can get out in kickball:

 A strikeout is when the kicker is called out after getting three strikes thrown by the pitcher.
-In kickball, there are lots of ways to get a strike.
+In kickball, there are a lot of ways to get a strike.
 Strikes are called by the head umpire who stands behind home plate.
 The head umpire uses something called the strike zone to determine if a pitch is a strike or ball.
 If the kicker gets three strikes, it's a strikeout.
-If the kicker gets four balls, he gets to go to first base for a walk.
+But, if the kicker gets four balls, he gets to go to first base for a walk.

 A catch in kickball is when a fielder grabs a kicked ball out of the air before it touches the ground.
 The fielder must secure the ball for it to be ruled a successful catch.
 For example, if the kickball touches the ground while the fielder is making the catch, the kicker will not be called out.

 There are usually strict rules in kickball that state a player can not tag a base runner out in the head by pegging or throwing the ball at them.
 However, some kickball leagues allow for pegging below the knees.
-Make sure you consult the rulebook for your kickball league, since you could cause serious injury to another player if your peg them with the ball.
+Make sure you consult the rulebook for your kickball league, since you could cause serious injury to another player if you peg them with the ball.

 Base runners must touch the bases in order of first base, second base, third base, and home plate to score a run.
-If a base runner runs the bases out of order or doesn't touch a base, he will be ruled out.
+If a base runner runs the bases out of order or doesn't touch a base, she will be ruled out.

 The referee of your kickball game is responsible for calling players out.
 There are three referees in a kickball game: